Red Youth (Norway)

 Red Youth (Rød Ungdom; Raud Ungdom; abbr.
 RU) is a Norwegian youth organisation.
 It is the youth wing of the Red Party, which was formed from a merger of the Red Electoral Alliance and the Workers' Communist Party in March 2007.
-The current leader of Red Youth is Alberte Tennøe Bekkhus.
+The resignation of its leader Amrit Pernille Kaur, occurred on 11 September 2025.

 Politics

 It is an organisation with three main principles: revolutionary socialism, feminism, and communism.
 Their goals are typically communist; they aim to organise the working class in preparation for what they perceive as an eventual overthrow of the capitalist system.

+Red Youth believes that capitalism is primarily responsible for oppression, class divisions, and hunger.
+According to RU, a market economy leads to a situation where a minority gains the right to own society's most important resources, resulting in private profit being prioritized over human needs.
+They argue that the exclusion of the economy from democratic control means that important decisions in economic policy are left to the market rather than to elected representatives.
+Red Youth believes that a capitalist society leads to a situation where the ballot must yield to money, and democracy gives way to plutocracy.

+For Red Youth, communism is a social system aimed at abolishing both the state and private property in favor of the collective.
+The organization views communism as a society where classes and social gender roles are unnecessary.
+Their vision is for society to be organized as a community of free interests, collectively deciding how humanity's creative potential can be utilized in the best possible way.
+As expressed in their program, they believe that such a society will not be without contradictions and problems.
+They argue that communism will not necessarily eliminate gender oppression, racism, and the waste of natural resources, but that the conditions for the structures that oppress people today will disappear.
+Red Youth does not believe that a communist society will mark the end of human development, but rather the end of oppression based on social and economic status.

 Since the election of the Red-Green government in 2005, Red Youth has been working to push the Labour Party and the Socialist Left Party in a communist direction.
 In August 2008, a faction of communist dissidents left the youth organization to form Revolutionary Communist Youth, the youth affiliate of Serve the People.